-I have to admit that if the price is too high, then we usually buy another type of cheaper flat fish such as plaice.
-But whenever I see skate fish at my fishmonger’s at a decent price, come rain or shine: I am making fried skate at home that day!
+I have to admit that if the price is too high in Belgium, then we usually buy another type of cheaper flat fish such as plaice.
+But whenever I see skate fish at my fishmonger’s at a decent price, come rain or shine: I am making pan fried skate fish at home that day!

 We call it ‘rog met kappertjes’ in Flemish, ‘raie aux câpres’ in French.
 I love that dish a lot, I should make that next time I find skate and then put that recipe on my website here as well!